The provisions of this chapter shall govern the materials, design, construction and installation of storm drainage.

 The sump pit shall be not less than 18 inches (457 mm) in diameter and 24 inches (610 mm) deep, unless otherwise approved.
 The pit shall be accessible and located so that all drainage flows into the pit by gravity.
 The sump pit shall be constructed of tile, steel, plastic, cast-iron, concrete or other approved material, with a removable cover adequate to support anticipated loads in the area of use.
 The pit floor shall be solid and provide permanent support for the pump.

 Discharge piping shall meet the requirements of Sections P3002.1, P3002.2, P3002.3 and P3003.
 Discharge piping shall include an accessible full flow check valve.
-Pipe and fittings shall be the same size as, or larger than, pump discharge tapping.
+Pipe and fittings shall be the same size as, or larger than, the pump discharge tapping.